Marktawa/jekyll-strapi-blog/docs/patch.md

+# Outline

+- Introduction
+- Backend Setup
+- Frontend Setup
+- Plugin Setup
+- Conclusion

+# Introduction

 Plugins are a powerful tool to customize and extend the functionality of your Strapi app.
 [The Strapi Market](https://market.strapi.io/) is the official marketplace to find plugins comprising more than 60 plugins to choose from.
 These plugins were developed by the Strapi team, technology and solution partners, and individual community members.
 You can find plugins that integrate Strapi with other tools, such as Sentry, Mux, and Moesif, and plugins that extend Strapi features, such as SEO, content versioning, comments moderation, internationalization, database configuration, sitemap, and more.

-# Introduction

 This tutorial aims to show how you can enhance functionality in your Strapi blog, by making use of 3 plugins from the Strapi Market.
 You will use the official Strapi SEO plugin to make your content more SEO friendly, the Internationalization (i18n) plugin to help distribute the content in different languages, and the Comments plugin to moderate comments on your blog.
 You will start by creating a simple static blog with Strapi as the backend and Jekyll for the frontend.
 Then you will install the plugins and show their use cases.
 At the end of this tutorial, you should know how to install and use plugins from the Strapi Market to power up your app.